UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/README.md

 Therefore, the controller must be started with the `--wsendpoint --wsport 8765` flag.
 The last argument is the port of the WebSocket endpoint, which can be changed.

+### Drone State Updates via WebView

+✅ Option 1: Use a Bind Mount (if you know the folder beforehand)

+This is the cleanest way if you can plan ahead.

+Step 1: Create a host directory for the shared data

+mkdir -p /host/path/for/container-data

+Step 2: Start the container with a bind mount pointing the container's folder to that host directory

+docker run -v /host/path/for/container-data:/container/folder busybox

+    This will mirror changes from /container/folder back to /host/path/for/container-data.

+If your container is already running, this won’t help unless you restart it.

 ## Composed Operations